March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 33:48

 And then, […] what makes it possible for this, dropping off body and mind?
 Is it an idea?
 Is it a concept or perception?
 No. Just activity there.
-Total activity, which is neat and tidy, so-called simplicity.
+Total activity, which is “neat and tidy,” so-called simplicity.
 Simple activity.

 Simple activity means using your consciousness and using your whole body with wholeheartedness and jump into the zazen, and then this is called simplicity.
 That is called activity.
-Our activity is usually very complicated, but in zazen, activity is very simple, which means very tidy and neat and unsophisticated.
+Our activity is usually very complicated, but in zazen, activity is very simple, which means very tidy and neat, unsophisticated.
 Very pure, simple.

-So, this is why that simple activity is important: in order to experience intimacy.
+This is why that simple activity is important: in order to experience intimacy.
 Let me explain this once again.

 So, look at the washing machine.
-If you want to wash your dirty clothes, you have to put the dirty clothes in the washing machine, and also, next, pure, clean water there.
+If you want to wash your dirty clothes, you have to put the dirty clothes in the washing machine, and also, next, the pure, clean water there.
 That is called the dualistic world: dullness, distractions, and good or bad, right and wrong; the phenomenal world.

 And then, when you put the water in [with] the dirty clothes, then next, what do you do?